jundalisay/spblist/content/en/research/paracelsus/nature/book-03/chapter-02.md

 What are the enemies to the preserving of Metals?

-The chiefest Enemies of Metalls are all sharp corroding Waters, all Corrosive things, all Salts, crude Sulphur, Antimony, and Mercury.
+The chiefest Enemies of metals are all sharp corroding Waters, all Corrosive things, all Salts, crude Sulphur, Antimony, and Mercury.

-Sharp and Corrosive Waters, and Salts shew their enmity, in that they mortifie, dissolve, calcine, corrupt Metalls, and reduce them to nothing.
+Sharp and Corrosive Waters, and Salts shew their enmity, in that they mortifie, dissolve, calcine, corrupt metals, and reduce them to nothing.

 How the fume of Sulphur doth discolour metals.

 Crude Sulphur shews its enmity in the fume thereof: for by its fume it takes away from Copper its colour, and rednesse, and makes it white.
-From white Metalls, as Silver, Tinne, Lead, and Iron it takes away the whitenesse, and makes them red, and yellowish.
+From white metals, as Silver, Tinne, Lead, and Iron it takes away the whitenesse, and makes them red, and yellowish.
 From Gold it takes away that faire amiable yellownesse, and golden colour, and makes it black, and so foule, that nothing can bee more foule.

-How Antimony spoiles and discolours metalls.
+How Antimony spoiles and discolours metals.
-Antimony shews its enmity in this, in that all Metalls with which it is melted, or mixed, it spoiles, carryeth away, and preys upon, and also not unlike to Sulphur, by its fume it takes away from Metalls their true, and naturall colour, and brings in another.
+Antimony shews its enmity in this, in that all metals with which it is melted, or mixed, it spoiles, carryeth away, and preys upon, and also not unlike to Sulphur, by its fume it takes away from metals their true, and naturall colour, and brings in another.

-Quicksilver distroyes metalls, and how.
+Quicksilver distroyes metals, and how.

-Quicksilver destroys Metalls upon this accompt, in that it enters into Metalls, with which it is joined, and dissolves them, so that it makes an Amalgama of them: Wherefore the fume thereof, which wee call common Mercury, makes all Metalls brittle, that they cannot bee malleated, and calcines them, also it makes all red Metalls of a golden colour, to bee white: but it is the greatest enemie of all to Iron, and Steel; for if common Mercury doe but touch a barre of Iron, or Steel, or that be but smeared over with Mercuriall oile, that bar will afterward be broken like glasse, and be bowed; which indeed is a great secret, and deserves to be kept exceeding close.
+Quicksilver destroys metals upon this accompt, in that it enters into metals, with which it is joined, and dissolves them, so that it makes an Amalgama of them: Wherefore the fume thereof, which wee call common Mercury, makes all metals brittle, that they cannot bee malleated, and calcines them, also it makes all red metals of a golden colour, to bee white: but it is the greatest enemie of all to Iron, and Steel; for if common Mercury doe but touch a barre of Iron, or Steel, or that be but smeared over with Mercuriall oile, that bar will afterward be broken like glasse, and be bowed; which indeed is a great secret, and deserves to be kept exceeding close.
 In like manner must the Loadstone be kept from Mercury, for the like enmity it shews to that as to Iron.

 How the loadstone may be spoyled.For any Loadstone that Mercury hath but touched, or which hath been smeered with Mercuriall oyle, or only put into Mercury, will never draw Iron more.
-Let no man wonder at this, for there is a naturall cause for it, and it is this, viz. because Mercury extracts the spirit of Iron, which was hid in the Loadstone, which spirit draws the spirit of Iron to it: and this is not only in the Loadstone, but in all naturall things else, so that alwaies a strange spirit in a body which is not of the same Nature with it selfe, drawes to it self a body which is of the same Nature: and this wee must know to bee so, not only in the Loadstone, but also in all other naturall things, as Mineralls, Stones, Hearbs, Roots, Men, and Brutes.
+Let no man wonder at this, for there is a naturall cause for it, and it is this, viz. because Mercury extracts the spirit of Iron, which was hid in the Loadstone, which spirit draws the spirit of Iron to it: and this is not only in the Loadstone, but in all naturall things else, so that always a strange spirit in a body which is not of the same Nature with it self, drawes to it self a body which is of the same Nature: and this wee must know to bee so, not only in the Loadstone, but also in all other naturall things, as Mineralls, Stones, Hearbs, Roots, Men, and Brutes.

-What antipathy there is betwixt metalls themselves.
+What antipathy there is betwixt metals themselves.

-That Metalls have an enmity, and hate one the other naturally, as you see in Lead, which is naturally a very great enemy to Gold.
+That metals have an enmity, and hate one the other naturally, as you see in Lead, which is naturally a very great enemy to Gold.
 For it breaks asunder all parts of Gold, it makes it foule, weak, spoiles, and destroyes it even to death, more then any other Metall.

-Tin also hates, and is an enemy to all Metalls: for it makes them base, immalleable, hard, unprofitable, if it bee mixed with them in the fire, or in melting.
+Tin also hates, and is an enemy to all metals: for it makes them base, immalleable, hard, unprofitable, if it bee mixed with them in the fire, or in melting.

-Since therefore you have now heard of the Enemies[Pg 24] of Metalls, you must next know their preservatives, which keep them from all manner of hurt, or corruption, also strengthen them in their Nature, and vertue, and exalt their colour.
+Since therefore you have now heard of the Enemies[Pg 24] of metals, you must next know their preservatives, which keep them from all manner of hurt, or corruption, also strengthen them in their Nature, and virtue, and exalt their colour.

 Gold is preserved in boyes urine.
 First therefore concerning Gold, you must know, that it cannot bee preserved better, and fairer then in boyes urine, in which Salt Armoniack is dissolved, or in water alone of Salt Armoniack.
 In them in time the colour is so highly exalted that it can bee exalted no higher.